 - Blood clotting agent: Known as “haemostatic agents,” these will help blood clot and reduce blood loss.
 You can buy some OTC.

 - Burn salve: Burns are a common wilderness injury, so you won’t want to forget this item.
 For small burns, petroleum jelly can be applied but you will want an antiseptic burn salve for larger burns.

-- Nitrate gloves: You will need many pairs of these!
+- Nitrile gloves: You will need many pairs of these!
 Use a new pair of gloves each time you treat a wound.

 - Tweezers: Used for removing debris from wounds